 Raspberry Pi 4B

 The latest and greatest!
 The board comes with a 1Gbit adapter and it’s capable of serving 2.4 GHz and 5 GHz 802.11b/g/n/ac wireless LAN networks.
 The WiFi shares the bus with USB 2.0 so I’m expecting some serious bottlenecks there.
+You could grab one from Seeed Studio or go directly to the Raspberry Pi partners stores.

 The most surprising is the WiFi 2.4Ghz result, where despite the boost in CPU, data can’t keep a consistent rate.
 I remember this being an issue with Raspberry Pi3B+ where initial transfer speeds were worse than on Raspberry Pi 2.
 Thankfully, that got resolved with time and the Raspberry Pi 3B+ was capable of using increased speeds.
 Let’s hope the same fate awaits Raspberry PI 4.